kiukairor/crdp/README.md

 # General Prereqs
 - CipherTrust manager with CRDP licensed,
-- a reasonably recent K8s cluster (this was tested on 1.29, with kustomize 5.0)
+- A reasonably recent K8s cluster (this was tested on 1.29, with kustomize 5.0),
-- a way to resolve to NodePorts for external clients.
+- A way to resolve to NodePorts for external clients.
+When your client try to access 'crdp.\<domain-name\>', it should be redirected to the worker node where the Gateway API is running.

-# Cluster Prereqs
+## Cluster Prereqs

-## Secrets
-- Ideally, a TLS key and TLS cert for the Gateway API or generate them on the fly has describe above.
+- a TLS key and TLS cert for the Gateway API or generate them on the fly has describe above.
-- A way to resolve to your exposed Gateway API.

 # Next Steps
 - Add the possibility to deploy a keycloak IDP to handle CRDP authorisation (See https://thalesdocs.com/ctp/cm/2.19/admin/adp_ag/adp-cm-crdp/defn-app-crdp/index.html)